apaulinhamd/Deep-Neural-Networks-For-Clogging-Detection/README.md

 It is important to highlight that, due to data confidentiality, we do not have authorization to disclose the database used in this project.

-UPDATE: In the "Final Code" folder: are the Jupyter Results obtained by ConvLSTM with the application of updated Post-Processing Heuristics.
+UPDATE: The "run2.ipnb" file presents the Jupyter Results obtained by ConvLSTM with the application of updated Post-Processing Heuristics.

 # Project Objective:
 The objective of this project is to compare the overall performance of classifiers using LSTM (lstm_github.py) and its variant, ConvLSTM (convlstm_github.py).
 Additionally, it evaluates the performance of a hybrid approach, which combines CNN1D with LSTM, called CNN-LSTM (cnnlstm_github.py).
 To evaluate the efficiency of the proposed models, MLP models (mlp_github.py) were used as a baseline for comparison.